maxmind/libmaxminddb/doc/libmaxminddb.md

 ### 128-bit Integers

-The handling of `uint128` data depends on whether or not your platform supports the `unsigned __int128` type.
-If it does, then the `uint128` member is of that type.
-If that type is not supported you'll get back a 16 byte array of `uint8_t` values instead.
+The handling of `uint128` data depends on how your platform supports 128-bit integers, if it does so at all.
+With GCC 4.4 and 4.5 we can write `unsigned int __attribute__ ((__mode__ (TI)))`.
+With newer versions of GCC (4.6+) and clang (3.2+) we can simply write "unsigned __int128".

+In order to work around these differences, this library defines an `mmdb_uint128_t` type.
+This type is defined in the `maxminddb.h` header so you can use it in your own code.

+With older compilers, we can't use an integer so we instead use a 16 byte array of `uint8_t` values.
 This is the raw data from the database.

 This library provides a public macro `MMDB_UINT128_IS_BYTE_ARRAY` macro.
-If this is true (1), then `uint128` values are returned as a byte array, if it is false then they are an `unsigned __int128`.
+If this is true (1), then `uint128` values are returned as a byte array, if it is false then they are returned as a `mmdb_uint128_t` integer.

 ### Data Type Macros